xpqz/dyalog-docs/dotnet-interface/docs/wpf/temperature-converter/using-xaml.md

 [21]   sink←win.ShowDialog
 ```

-ShowDialog displays the Window *modally*; i.e. until it is closed, the user may interact only with that Window.
+ShowDialog displays the Window *modally*; that is, until it is closed, the user may interact only with that Window.
 It is equivalent to `⎕DQ win` or `win.Wait` in the Dyalog built-in GUI.

 ## The CallBack Functions